-One day in 1955 Richard ‘Ritchie’ Barrett heard The Premiers, a young multi-racial vocal group from the Bronx, singing on the stairs of a tenement on Manhattan’s 165th Street near his New York home.
+One day in 1955, Richard ‘Ritchie’ Barrett – the lead singer of New York City group, The Valentines – heard The Premiers, a young multi-racial vocal group from the Bronx, singing on the stairs of a tenement on Manhattan’s 165th Street near his New York home.

 He liked what he heard, became their manager, re-named the group Frankie Lymon and The Teenagers and took them to George Goldner’s Gee Records to record Why Do Fools Fall In Love?